Taku-ichimura/keras_like_model/README.md

 + Python3
 + torch
 + torchvision
-+ 1GPU train(in the future, plan to use multi-gpu and cpu)
++ 1GPU train(in the future, multi-gpu and cpu train is available)